alcf-lidar/alcf/README.md

 ### cosp

-`alcf cosp` output is a 2-dimensional "curtain" of simulated backscatter at a given location over a length of time or along a ship track.
+`alcf simulate` output is a 2-dimensional "curtain" of simulated backscatter at a given location over a length of time or along a ship track.

 Variable | Description | Dimensions | Units